dinarly/Story/README.md

 The new components are as follows:
 * The Rust app; [infatuAI-Web](https://github.com/infatuAI/infatuAI-Web) — essentially a 3d web browser licensed under the MPLv2.
 * The React UI; [infatuAI-UI](https://github.com/infatuAI/infatuAI-UI) — user interface licensed under the AGPLv3.
-* The backend orchestrator; [Sheikah](https://github.com/dinarly/Sheikah) — Elixir/Phoenix LiveView and GenServer licensed under the AGPLv3.
+* The clusterable orchestrator; [Sheikah](https://github.com/dinarly/Sheikah) — Elixir/Phoenix LiveView and GenServer licensed under the AGPLv3.
 * The artwork; [Art](https://github.com/dinarly/Art) — animated artwork and initial rough sketches licensed under the Creative Commons Attribution ShareAlike.

 These various components are being built or released into the open gradually.